davbeek/gitinspectorgui-rtd/docs/source/output-formats.rst

   The sum of :guilabel:`Insertions %` of the :guilabel:`NrAuthors` authors
   equals 100%.

-:guilabel:`Lines %`
-  Percentage of lines of code of this author.
-The author of a line is the author who last changed the line.

-  :guilabel:`Lines %` = 100 :guilabel:`Lines` / :guilabel:`SumLines`

-  Where :guilabel:`SumLines` is the sum the values of :guilabel:`Lines` for each of the :guilabel:`NrAuthors` authors of the repository.

 :guilabel:`Stability %`
   :guilabel:`Stability %` = 100 :guilabel:`Lines` / :guilabel:`Insertions`.